Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 The TN-4D presents itself as fully “Japanese” – both structurally and sonically.
 After all, it is not an expensive turntable, but you can discover a lot of attractions in its sound.

 I change genres, and Daft Punk’s “Get Lucky” comes on the turntable.
 The TEAC TN-4D transmits the throbbing dance bass into your living room in a somewhat slender yet deft manner, putting you in a happy mood.
-Despite the fact that this piece is from 2013, it transports me back a few days.
+Although this piece is from 2013, it transports me back a few days.
 Unfortunately, the Sumiko Oyster breaks the wheel for me, because there is too much intensity in the treble later in the song.

 What could the reason be?
 I use the Schön template type 2 to ensure that the cartridge is properly adjusted.
 TEAC has done an excellent job here; everything is in place.
 Is there a problem with the phono amplifier?
 I plug in the Trigon Vanguard III.
 Nothing changes in Sumiko’s tonality, thus I can’t get any further here either.